 Work has started on the development of an online version of the Wellness Workshop and Wellness Workbook so that the learning within it is as accessible as possible to as many people as possible and as and when they require it.

-Since 2012 Caroline, the CEO and Founder of SOS has acted as resident psychotherapist on Newstalks Global Village radio programme.
-She co-presents on a fortnightly basis on the issue of mental health encouraging people to talk about mental health and its impact on their lives in a manner that demystifies the area and recognises that struggles with mental health are a normal part of living and being human.
+From 2012 to 2017, Caroline, the CEO and Founder of SOS acted as resident psychotherapist on Newstalks Global Village radio programme.
+She co-presented on a fortnightly basis on the issue of mental health encouraging people to talk about mental health and its impact on their lives in a manner that demystified the area and recognised that struggles with mental health are a normal part of living and being human.

 In 2011 SOS gathered a consortium of community based organisations to apply for funding under the Wheels Training Links Grant Scheme.
 Funding was granted and SOS led the consortium in the development and delivery of a suite of training modules (Mental Health Difficulties and Treatment Approaches, Introduction to Recovery in Mental Health, Introduction to Advocacy, and Facilitation Skills).
 Tutors and student notes were developed and training was delivered over a 2 year period in Dublin and Cork to groups of frontline workers and service users in the member organisations.
 This training was innovative in that it was delivered by tutors with both professional expertise and expertise by experience to mixed groups of people working in and using the services provided by consortium members.
 The project produced a suite of tutors and student notes that can and will be used in the future.